CDL926666/1_TIBS/zongjie.md

 - **Platform Ecosystems**: Innovation is becoming more platform-based (such as Amazon cloud platform).
 Companies build innovation ecosystems to attract external innovators while still controlling core technology.
 - **Industry Perspective**: Pharmaceutical companies and new materials need centralised R&D to protect patents.
 Consumer electronics are more suitable for open innovation and quick market trial and error.

 ---

-**Theoretical Reflection and Critique**

-- **Open innovation is efficient, but if over-dependent on the outside, core technology can be diluted**.
-Companies must balance between open and proprietary boundaries.
-- **Centralised innovation has depth, but if it loses market sensitivity and spirit of collaboration, it can be left behind by the times**.
-- Truly efficient innovation needs to combine the strengths of both, adjust dynamically, and fit the global and digital economy.
----

 # TIBS Theme 4: Financing Innovation